frostbone25/KennyTheBoatMaster/README.md

 This project is fully custom and built entirely using Lua scripts which is the native Telltale gameplay programming language used in their games *(games released before The Expanse: A Telltale Series)*.
 It features custom UI, cutscenes, gameplay controls and input, procedural generation, collision detection, file saving, and improved lighting.
 All of the code is well documented and explained.

+**NOTE:** This project requires that the user owns a copy of The Walking Dead: Telltale Definitive Series on PC, as it's an add-on, not a standalone game.

 # Tools Used

 ### [Telltale Script Editor 2.2.2](https://github.com/Telltale-Modding-Group/Telltale-Script-Editor)